Evaluation of Retrieval-Augmented Generation: A Survey: Introduction

-The significance of evaluating RAG is escalating in tandem with the advancement of RAG-specific methodologies.
-On the one hand, RAG is a complex system intricately tied to specific requirements and language models, resulting in a variety of evaluation methods, indicators, and tools, particularly given the black-box LLM generation.
-Evaluating RAG systems thus involves considering quite a few specific components and the complexity of overall system assessment.
-On the other hand, the complexity of RAG systems is further compounded by the dynamic external database and the various downstream tasks, such as content creation or open domain question answering \cite{RAGServey,Zhang2023c}.
+The importance of evaluating RAG is increasing in parallel with the advancement of RAG-specific methodologies.
+On the one hand, RAG is a complex system intricately tied to specific requirements and language models, resulting in various evaluation methods, indicators, and tools, particularly given the black-box LLM generation.
+Evaluating RAG systems involves specific components and the complexity of the overall system assessment.
+On the other hand, the complexity of RAG systems is further compounded by the external dynamic database and the various downstream tasks, such as content creation or open domain question answering \cite{RAGServey,Zhang2023c}.
 These challenges necessitate the development of comprehensive evaluation metrics that can effectively capture the interplay between retrieval accuracy and generative quality \cite{Barnett2024,Cuconasu2024}.
-To clarify the elements further, we conducted this survey on RAG evaluation to address the current gaps in the area, which differs from the prior RAG surveys \cite{AIGCSurvey,RAGServey,RATGSurvey} that predominantly collected specific RAG methods or data.
+To clarify the elements further, we try to address the current gaps in the area, which differs from the prior RAG surveys \cite{AIGCSurvey,RAGServey,RATGSurvey} that predominantly collected specific RAG methods or data.
 We have compiled 12 distinct evaluation frameworks, encompassing a range of aspects of the RAG system.
-We conduct a comparative analysis and synthesize the specific evaluation methods of various components, focusing on aspects such as accuracy, faithfulness, and relevance.
-We also discuss the constraints of the existing methodology and the prospects for future RAG evaluations.
-We hope to provide the readers with a comprehensive understanding of the RAG evaluation.
+Following the procedure of making benchmarks, we analyze through targets, datasets and metrics mentioned in these benchmarks and summarize them into \textbf{\lname{}} (\textit{\name}) as three corresponding phases.\\